Biography

 JC CLARK

-After a semester abroad in Barcelona, Spain and completing my BA in English from Fairfield University, my professional life started in the General Electric News Bureau as a publicist.
-From there I moved to public relations management positions and then broader marketing communications roles, growing up with the Internet as it evolved into its current state of social media madness.
+After a semester abroad in Barcelona, Spain, and completing my BA in English from Fairfield University, my professional life started in the General Electric News Bureau as a publicist.
+From there I moved to public relations management positions and then broader marketing communications roles.
+Growing up with the Internet, I watched as it evolved into its current state of social media madness.

 After a lengthy career in marketing, where I extolled the virtues of various forms of technology from factory computers to software to radio frequency tracking devices, transitioning to crime fiction and psychological thrillers has been a rewarding and challenging change.
 Crafting plots and timelines has pushed my creative writing, imagination and organizational skills to the max in order to deliver a believable, intelligent story with a credible twist.

-Research into drug-enabled sexual assaults and the unsolved Gilgo Beach, LI, murders of more than ten prostitutes inform The Incident, a fictionalized mash-up of actual events.
-My Westport Writers Workshop, where I am studying Advanced Fiction, has been invaluable, as was the assistance of a Westchester County, NY, detective, during the course of writing this novel.
+Research into drug-enabled sexual assaults and the recently solved Gilgo Beach, LI, murders of more than ten prostitutes, informed The Incident, a fictionalized mash-up of actual events.
+My Westport Writers Workshop, where I studied Advanced Fiction, was invaluable, as was the assistance of a Westchester County, NY, detective, during the course of writing this novel.

-Also the advice and council of a sitting city court judge, also serving Westchester, was enormously appreciated.
-He also generously completed the first read-through of my novel with encouraging comments:
+The advice and council of a former city court judge, also serving Westchester, has been enormously helpful in assuring the legal and criminal credibility of my books.
+He generously completes the first read-throughs of my novels with encouraging feedback:

 Joyce, I finished reading last night, too late to contact you.
 The Incident is fantastic!
 I wasn't prepared for such a well written book.
 The story unfolds nicely.
 I couldn't put it down and although I knew of the twist at the end, it still was a shocker.”